FRINXio/translation-units-docs/Configuration datasets/network-instances/l2vsi/l2vsi.md

 virtual-switch interface attach cpu-subinterface {{vsi_ni_if_name}} vs {{vsi_ni_name}}
 </pre>

-cpu-subinterface command is sent, if the type of the interface added is *IF_ROUTED_VLAN*
+cpu-subinterface command is sent, if the type of the interface added is *iana-if-type:l2vlan*